matschaffer/matschaffer.com/tech/_posts/2009-11-27-migrate-from-perforce-to-svn.markdown

 So instead I decided to use [Git](http://git-scm.com/ "Git - Fast Version Control System") as an intermediary.
 My initial attempts to do this by way of a git merge or rebase didn't work out.
 The best I could get was the full source as one commit in subversion.
 But since git has really solid patch file support, I decided to try using `git format-patch` and `git am` to get the changes from one repository to the other.

 The end result was about as good as I could have hoped for.
 Including `--add-author-from` even put the original Perforce information into the subversion commit logs which was awesome.
+The only downside I've seen so far today is that folders that should be deleted aren't always deleted in the final import.
+I'm guessing this has to do with how git ignores empty directories but svn doesn't.
+But cleaning them up wasn't too bad for me since the projects had a consistent structure.
+If the project had some sort of major reorganization happen, you might want to dig into that and try to figure out a better solution.

 So here's the script, also checked into my [randomscripts](http://github.com/matschaffer/randomscripts) repository.
 Feel free to ask any questions or school me on a better way to do this!